nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 ## Teams

-To join a Working Group team or a team who fall under the charter of a Working Group, read that Working Group governance documentation.
+To join a Working Group team or a team who fall under the charter of a Working Group, read that Working Group's governance documentation.
 For other teams, send a join request for the team via the Team page, or, if you are not a member of the Node.js org, open an issue on the [Node.js admin repository][nodejs/admin].